partrita/DataAnalysis-w-AI-course/README.md

 **Background**: [Békés-Kézdi: Data Analysis for Business, Economics, and Policy](https://gabors-data-analysis.com/getting-started)

 ## TARGET AUDIENCE
-This is a couse aimed at 3rd (2nd?) yera BA and (1st year) MA students.
+This is a couse aimed at 3rd (2nd?) year BA and (1st year) MA students.
 You need a background in Data Analysis / Econometrics, but not much.
-I teach it to mostly Economics and Quant Social Science students, but not much economics.
+I teach it to mostly Economics and Quant Social Science students, but don't be afraid / excited --- not much economics.

 ## COURSE DESCRIPTION
 ### Content